microsoft/semantic-kernel/java/PACKAGES.md

 </dependencies>
 ```

+### Example: Planner using Open AI + Cognitive Search

-### A project that uses Open AI for planning with a Azure Cognitive Search as memory
+The POM XML content for a project that uses Open AI for planning, using Azure Cognitive Search as the memory provider.

 ```xml
 <dependencyManagement>